jule64/MyCircleLine/README.md

-# mycircleline.co.uk
+# MyCircleLine.co.uk

-mycircleline.co.uk is a groundbreaking software technology that let's you to mine hundreds of bitcoins at no cost!

-well maybe one day ...

-For now it's a small web application that displays live information about trains running on the London Circle Line network!
+mycircleline.co.uk is a small web application that provides live information about trains running on the London Circle Line network!

+It is a useful tool for those commuters who rely primarily on the Circle Line to travel to and from work.

 ## How it works